YukariSonz/SPEECH2TEXT/README.md

 # WAV2TEXT
-Recognise the content at WAV file and print it out by using PocketSPhinx by CMU
+Recognise the content at WAV file and print it out by using PocketSphinx by CMU

 ## How to use